 Even if you come for surfing or diving, you’ll probably want to visit at least a few of the temples in Bali, too.
 After all, worship is an essential part of Balinese life and culture.
 Visiting a few of them is a great way to get an idea of how the people live and what they believe.

 Bali’ other nickname is “the island of a thousand temples,” and if anything, that’s an understatement.
 According to our guide, the island has 700+ Balinese communities.
 Every community has at least four temples.
 Three temples are dedicated to each of the three main Hindu gods, and every community also has one or more temples for everyday worship and protection.
 (The number depends on the population size.)

-We daresay most of the 2800+ temples are unremarkable.
+We daresay, most of the 2800+ temples in Bali are unremarkable.
 So, how do you know which Balinese temples are worth a visit?

 Balinese Hindu temples 101